The PNC Financial Services Group, Inc. (NYSE:PNC) Shares Acquired by Public Sector Pension Investment Board

 Other large investors have also recently bought and sold shares of the company.
 Cypress Point Wealth Management LLC purchased a new position in shares of The PNC Financial Services Group during the 2nd quarter valued at approximately $25,000.
 Paragon Wealth Strategies LLC purchased a new position in shares of The PNC Financial Services Group during the 2nd quarter valued at approximately $26,000.
 Financial Advantage Inc. increased its holdings in shares of The PNC Financial Services Group by 50.7% during the 2nd quarter.
 Financial Advantage Inc. now owns 743 shares of the financial services provider’s stock valued at $33,000 after purchasing an additional 250 shares in the last quarter.
 Strategic Blueprint LLC purchased a new position in shares of The PNC Financial Services Group during the 2nd quarter valued at approximately $35,000.
 Finally, MV Capital Management Inc. increased its holdings in shares of The PNC Financial Services Group by 39.0% during the 2nd quarter.
 MV Capital Management Inc. now owns 221 shares of the financial services provider’s stock valued at $42,000 after purchasing an additional 62 shares in the last quarter.
 81.76% of the stock is owned by hedge funds and other institutional investors.

 The PNC Financial Services Group (NYSE:PNC) last announced its quarterly earnings results on Tuesday, July 13th.
 The financial services provider reported $2.43 earnings per share for the quarter, missing the consensus estimate of $2.77 by ($0.34).
+The firm had revenue of $4.67 billion for the quarter, compared to analyst estimates of $4.40 billion.
 The PNC Financial Services Group had a net margin of 32.72% and a return on equity of 12.53%.
-The firm had revenue of $4.67 billion for the quarter, compared to analyst estimates of $4.40 billion.
+The company’s revenue was up 14.5% compared to the same quarter last year.
 During the same period in the previous year, the firm posted $8.40 EPS.
-The company’s revenue was up 14.5% compared to the same quarter last year.
-As a group, equities research analysts predict that The PNC Financial Services Group, Inc. will post 14.8 EPS for the current year.
+On average, research analysts anticipate that The PNC Financial Services Group, Inc. will post 14.8 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, November 5th.
-Shareholders of record on Friday, October 15th will be given a $1.25 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Friday, November 5th.
+Stockholders of record on Friday, October 15th will be given a dividend of $1.25 per share.
 The ex-dividend date of this dividend is Thursday, October 14th.
-This represents a $5.00 dividend on an annualized basis and a yield of 2.48%.
-The PNC Financial Services Group’s payout ratio is currently 78.62%.
+This represents a $5.00 annualized dividend and a dividend yield of 2.48%.
+The PNC Financial Services Group’s payout ratio is 78.62%.

-Several equities research analysts recently commented on PNC shares.
-Morgan Stanley boosted their price target on shares of The PNC Financial Services Group from $192.00 to $193.00 and gave the stock an “equal weight” rating in a report on Thursday, July 29th.
+Several equities analysts have recently weighed in on the stock.
+Oppenheimer set a $189.50 target price on shares of The PNC Financial Services Group and gave the company a “hold” rating in a report on Friday, July 16th.
+Wolfe Research raised shares of The PNC Financial Services Group from an “underperform” rating to an “outperform” rating and boosted their price target for the stock from $194.00 to $252.00 in a report on Friday, July 2nd.
 Odeon Capital Group lowered shares of The PNC Financial Services Group from a “buy” rating to a “hold” rating in a report on Monday, July 19th.
-Oppenheimer set a $189.50 price target on shares of The PNC Financial Services Group and gave the stock a “hold” rating in a report on Friday, July 16th.
-Credit Suisse Group boosted their price target on shares of The PNC Financial Services Group from $190.00 to $192.00 and gave the stock a “neutral” rating in a report on Monday, July 19th.
-Finally, Royal Bank of Canada boosted their price target on shares of The PNC Financial Services Group from $190.00 to $200.00 and gave the stock an “outperform” rating in a report on Thursday, July 15th.
+Citigroup lowered shares of The PNC Financial Services Group from a “buy” rating to a “neutral” rating in a report on Friday, October 1st.
+Finally, Credit Suisse Group boosted their price target on shares of The PNC Financial Services Group from $190.00 to $192.00 and gave the stock a “neutral” rating in a report on Monday, July 19th.
 Thirteen investment analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
 Based on data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus target price of $190.73.

 PNC Financial Services Group, Inc is a holding company, which engages in the provision of financial services.
 It operates through the following segments: Retail Banking, Corporate & Institutional Banking, Asset Management Group, and BlackRock.
 The Retail Banking segment offers deposit, lending, brokerage, investment management, and cash management products and services to consumer and small business customers.